LogtalkDotOrg/logtalk3/examples/NOTES.md

 	example of defining instance variables, default variable values, and setter and getter methods

-- `java`
+- `jpl`
-	example of using the library minimal abstraction for calling Java from Logtalk using familiar message sending syntax (requires Logtalk to be run with SWI-Prolog, YAP, or JIProlog as the backend compiler)
+	examples adapted from SWI-Prolog/YAP JPL library; illustrates how to use the `java` library minimal abstraction for calling Java from Logtalk using familiar message sending syntax (requires Logtalk to be run with SWI-Prolog, YAP, or JIProlog as the backend compiler)